-Yoga Styles at
+Yoga Styles at Space to Move

 Looking at a Yoga timetable can be really confusing and even off-putting, when you have no idea what all the terminology means.
 What is the difference between Ashtanga and Kundalini?
-Should you start with Vinyasa or Iyengar?
+Should you start with Vinyasa or Hatha?

 Vinyasa Yoga & Yoga Flow

-Vinyasa means to “place in a special way”; mindfully and with breathe.
+Vinyasa means to “place in a special way”; mindfully and with breath.
 Vinyasa/Flow is a style of yoga that connects postures together into fluid flowing sequences.
-Sequences vary greatly; no class two classes are the same, providing a dynamic workout for body and mind.
+Sequences vary greatly; no two classes are the same, providing a dynamic workout for body and mind.
 This more dynamic style of yoga creates an internal heat/fire (Agni) in the first part of the class and then goes on to use this heat to practice peak poses (more challenging poses) with options always provided.
 The class ends with a varying combination of deep stretching, restorative poses and breathing (pranayama) practice.
 Music and ambient sounds are incorporated.
 Suitable for all levels as all our teachers provide options throughout.
 Gentle Flow provides a slower paced, fluid practice.

 Hatha Yoga means the physical practice of yoga.
 A slow, safe, holistic practice including a combinations of gentle and dynamic held postures (asana), breathing exercises (pranayama), self-massage and yoga philosophy.
 Classes help develop self-awareness and how yoga can support daily life.
-Our Hatha Yoga Foundations/Morning Yoga classes may not have any music involved and are suitable for beginners and those recovering from injury/illness.
+Our Hatha Yoga classes may not have any music involved and are suitable for beginners and those recovering from injury/illness.

 Restorative Yoga is a style that gives you permission to slow down, open your body through passive stretching.
 This styles uses props (bolsters/blankets, blocks provided) to support the body.
 Postures are held for long periods, providing the time and space for you to “let go” of tension; muscular and mental.
 The mind is guided and encouraged to relax throughout.
 A rejuvenating and restoring class, this is suitable for all levels, including beginners and those recovering from injury/surgery/illness.